exercism/v3/languages/clojure/exercises/concept/international-calling-connoisseur/.docs/instructions.md

 ### 5. Check that a country exists in the map

-Implement the `code-exists?` function to check whether a dialing code exists in the dictionary.
+Implement the `code-exists?` function to check whether a dialing code exists in the map.

 ```clojure
 (code-exists? countries 55)